Gung-Ho (G.I. Joe): Profile

 Gung-Ho's real name is Ettienne R. LaFitte, and his rank was originally that of a Gunnery Sergeant E-7.
 He was later promoted to Sergeant Major E-9 (USMC).
-Gung-Ho was born into a large Cajun clan, in the fictional Fer-de-Lance, Louisiana.
+Gung-Ho was born as part of a large Cajun clan, in the fictional Fer-de-Lance, Louisiana.
 His primary military specialty is recondo instructor and his secondary military specialty is jungle warfare training instructor.

-He eventually moved to New Orleans, earning a reputation as a bare-knuckle brawler and knife fighter.
-He joined the Marines at age 18, and was the distinguished honor graduate from Marine Corps Recruit Depot Parris Island.
+He eventually relocated to New Orleans, earning a reputation as a bare-knuckle brawler and knife fighter.
+He joined the United States Marine Corps when he turned 18, and was the distinguished honor graduate from Marine Corps Recruit Depot Parris Island.
 Gung-Ho has attended Airborne School, Recondo School, Marine Ordnance School, Administration School at Camp Johnson, and is a qualified expert in all NATO infantry small arms, most Warsaw Pact infantry weapons and the XM-76 grenade launcher.

 Gung-Ho is known for his lack of fear on the battlefield, as well as his legendary feats of near-superhuman strength.
 His teammates have come to rely on his selfless bravery, strength and perseverance.
 After the team was temporarily disbanded and reinstated, Gung-Ho was offered a position as a field commander.
 His expertise in the swamps of Louisiana helped him lead a mission to invade and shut down the Dreadnok compound in the Florida Everglades.